Davidson Leather

 A brief overview

 Blackjack or Cosh - these have a strong coil spring, sometimes ridged, with a round bulbus end cast from lead, wrapped in leather, usually part or all braided.
 These vary in size and weight and have a round profile.
+The term Cosh is however a lot more non-specific and in the UK and is a generalist term for a number of similar length cylindrical objects used to hit someone with

 Twistjack - length of braided wire rope (or cable if you're American) with a round bulbus end cast from lead, wrapped in leather.
 Usually part or all braided.
 These vary in size and weight and have a round profile.
-There is no spring effect, but some flex.
+There is little to no spring effect, but some flex.
 Earliest examples I have seen of jacks made this way date from around 1910.
 In the USA these are referred to as cablejacks.

 Palm Saps - A small weight able to fit in the palm of the hand, secured in place by a strap over the back of the hand.
 More concealable than most other styles.
 Increases the effectiveness of an open hand slap, or can be used, if cylindrical, to make a fist solid (loaded fist) reducing the risk of injury to your hand when punching.
+Written accounts of the first palm saps include 20 half penny coins wrapped in a handkerchief held in the hand, used in the late 1940's-early 1950's in post war UK between Mosley's fascists and Jewish 43 Group

 Slungshot - a weight or similar small heavy object wrapped and suspended from a flexible cord.
 Makeshift versions can be a weight in a sock, or a weight/padlock suspected from a bandana.
 The flexible cord will create potentially huge kinetic energy when swung.
 Nun chucks have a slungshot effect even though not strictly speaking a slungshot.

 Coin Saps/Coin wallets - often with a flat profile, with a zip to allow you to add coins to it to for the weight.
 As these have no fixed weight, they could also be called coin wallets or purses therefore entering the area of potentially legal carry in every country and no one needs justification for carrying coins.
 A purpose made coin sap is quite a modern introduction to the impact weapon portfolio.
-However coins carried in a sock or cloth tube are not modern, but would then come under the Slungshot category
+However coins carried in a sock or tube are not modern, but would come under the Slungshot category

 Heavy Hook Saps - they have a flat profile like a standard sap, but the weight is a heavy bare metal hook.
 As its a hook you can clip it onto a belt loop, and the ones I have done enable you to carry your keys on the other end.
 Effectively just a handy heavy duty key ring or dog lead.
 Depending on how its made could be a slungshot